richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 Using storage pools and striping distributes the I/O load evenly across multiple disks.

 3. Answer: A
-The Files page in SQL Server Management Studio shows file distribution, allowing the DBA to verify that files are optimally placed.
+The Files page in SQL Server Management Studio shows file distribution, allowing the database administrator to verify that files are optimally placed.

 ------------------------- ------------------------- -------------------------